sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/exercises.md

 -  Independently write a filter array function that creates an array for either odd or even birth dates.

 -  Compare the results for even numbers with those for odd numbers.
-Write some code that reports the percentage.
+Write some code that reports the results.
 For example `6 out of 10 students were born on an even day.
-Evens are more common.
-60% of the class was born on an even-numbered day.`
+Evens are more common.`  Or `60% of the class was born on an even-numbered day.`

 -  Share your results with the class and bask in your great science!